AkakievKD/DevTools/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [HashiCorp](https://www.hashicorp.com/) for Terraform.
-- Open-source contributors for their amazing work on provider plugins.